Skip to main content

 Since January 2018, JIB members have been offered occupational health assessments (OHAs) for all operatives participating in the JIB Benefits Scheme.

-This is available to members as part of the benefit credit purchase.
+This is available to Members as part of the benefit credit purchase.
 It replaces the access to Bupa personal health assessments, which will no longer be available.

 JIB - Occupational Health Assessments >